NSW Disability Services Act review

 A total of 25 consultations were held:

-- sixteen general community consultation sessions across metropolitan Sydney and regional locations in NSW for people with disability, families, carers, advocates and service providers
+- there were sixteen general community consultation sessions held across metropolitan Sydney and regional locations in NSW for people with disability, families, carers, advocates and service providers

-- three in Sydney and Broken Hill were targeted to people with an intellectual disability and were facilitated by the NSW Council on Intellectual Disability.
+- a total of three sessions in Sydney and Broken Hill were targeted to people with an intellectual disability and were facilitated by the NSW Council on Intellectual Disability.

 Submissions on issues and discussion papers